You Gotta Have Friends!

-These easy to use tools provide a variety of tried and true supports to promote friendships and meaningful social relationships in school and in the community.
+This easy to use tool provides a variety of tried and true supports to promote friendships and meaningful social relationships in school and in the community.

 If you are looking for academic and research related resources to reinforce the importance of meaningful social relationships, check out these publications.